WHAT WE DO

 As it stands, there is no formal Senate committee to review Academic Suspension or Dismissal Appeals.
 Each Faculty evaluates these appeals using their internal processes.

-If you feel that you have valid grounds for appealing your suspension or dismissal, we strongly encourage that you visit the SMUSA VP Academics to help you plan your appeal package and prepare for the next steps.
+If you feel that you have valid grounds for appealing your suspension or dismissal, we strongly encourage that you visit the SMUSA Vice President Academic to help you plan your appeal package and prepare for the next steps.
 You can also meet with the Advisor, Dean or Associate Dean to discuss your case.

 A typical appeal package will contain: